 So today Apple launched the iPhone X, the most expensive smartphone to date.
 We got our hands on one this morning so if you’re wondering if it’s worth all the hype, read on…

 Let’s deal first with that price tag.
-The “entry level” spec for the iPhone X is a whopping £999, so by the time you’ve added AppleCare (and would you risk not taking it, with a replacement costing £580 if you drop it and smash that new glass case) you’re looking at £1300.
-Obviously enough people will buy this model to justify Apple’s price tag, but there’s definitely a sense of worry walking down the street while using a £1300 device.
+The “entry level” spec for the iPhone X is a whopping £999.
+By the time you’ve added AppleCare (and would you risk not taking it, with a replacement costing £580 if you drop it and smash that new glass case) you’re looking at £1300.
+Enough people will buy this model to justify Apple’s price tag, but there’s definitely a sense of worry walking down the street while using a £1300 device.

-Our first observation after unboxing is that this thing is heavy.
+Our first observation after unboxing is that this thing is heavy!
 Comparing to an iPhone 6, 7 or even 8, the device is much the same size but is noticeably heavier.
-Hopefully this is due to a larger battery, but with the device scanning 30,000 points on your face at all times to see if you want to unlock it, this extra battery size might not translate in to longer use.
+Hopefully this is due to a larger battery.
+With the device scanning 30,000 points on your face at all times to see if you want to unlock it, this extra battery size might not translate in to longer use.

 Once in to the phone everything is much the same as before.
 Don’t get us wrong, this thing is FAST, but then all new phones feel faster than your previous phone.
-The lack of home button means retraining your brain, but swiping up from the bottom is easy enough.
-The larger screen soon becomes something you don’t really notice – there are still 5 rows of apps, just now spaced out a bit more than on the smaller screen, and while the quality is better, very few apps make use of this.
+The lack of home button means retraining your brain.
+Swiping up from the bottom is easy enough though.
+The larger screen soon becomes something you don’t really notice.
+There are still 5 rows of apps, just now spaced out a bit more than on the smaller screen.
+While the quality is better, very few apps make use of this.

-The camera is another area of huge improvement, and the new portrait mode is very clever.
+The camera is another area of huge improvement.
+The new portrait mode is very clever.
 If you’re a regular camera user or Instagram addict then you’ll be happy – but the cheaper iPhone 8 has many of the same functions.
 You also need the time and patience to prepare each photo – if you’re a point-and-click person then you may not notice any benefit.